Mint-System/Odoo-Apps-Vertical-SaaS/license_ocad_mail/tests/TEST_INSTRUCTIONS.rst

 Mail license information:

-- Open website and by the "software license"
+- Open website and by the "Software License"
 - Open the sale order in the backend
 - Check if license information mail has been sent